lotherk/tmpl/README.md

      Generates mkstemp(3) file and writes output of PROGRAM to it.
-     Alternativley, when used with -c, prints generated content to STDOUT and does not create and return a mkstemp(3) file.  mkstemp(3) files are created with mode 0400.
-This can not be changed.
+     Alternativley, when used with -c, prints generated content to STDOUT and does not create and return a mkstemp(3) file.  mkstemp(3) files are created with mode 0600 by mkstemp(3) and set to 0400 via chmod(2) after writing STDOUT.
+Use -m, --mode MODE to change that.

      This utility is especially useful if you need to dynamically create configuration files for programs.